Police officers are starting to use AI chatbots to write crime reports. Will they hold up in court?

 Normally, the Oklahoma City police sergeant would grab his laptop and spend another 30 to 45 minutes writing up a report about the search.
 But this time he had artificial intelligence write the first draft.

-Pulling from all the sounds and radio chatter picked up by the microphone attached to Gilbert's body camera, the AI tool churned out a report in eight seconds.
+Pulling from all the sounds and radio chatter picked up by the microphone attached to Gilmore's body camera, the AI tool churned out a report in eight seconds.

 Oklahoma City's police department is one of a handful to experiment with AI chatbots to produce the first drafts of incident reports.
 Police officers who've tried it are enthused about the time-saving technology, while some prosecutors, police watchdogs and legal scholars have concerns about how it could alter a fundamental document in the criminal justice system that plays a role in who gets prosecuted or imprisoned.